Chalk home page

 From a list

-You can create the same chalk.DataFrame by passing a list of feature sets:
+You can create the same chalk.DataFrame by passing a list of feature classes:

 chalk_df = DataFrame([